How long must CRICOS student assessment items be kept for?

 The Education Services for Overseas Students (ESOS) Act 2000 requires Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS) and English Language Intensive Courses for Overseas Students (ELICOS) providers to keep student assessment records for a minimum of two years.

-In addition, an registered training organisation (RTO) is required to securely retain, and be able to produce in full at audit if requested to do so, all completed student assessment items for each student for a period of six months from the date on which the judgement of competence for the student has been made.
+In addition, an registered training organisation (RTO) is required to securely retain, and be able to produce in full at performance assessment (audit) if requested to do so, all completed student assessment items for each student for a period of six months from the date on which the judgement of competence for the student has been made.

 Completed student assessment items include the actual piece(s) of work completed by a student or evidence of that work, including evidence collected for a Recognition of Prior Learning (RPL) process.
 An assessor’s completed marking guide, criteria, and observation checklist for each student may be sufficient where it is not possible to retain the student’s actual work.
 However, the retained evidence must have enough detail to demonstrate the assessor’s judgement of the student’s performance against the standard required.